 We all have memories of visiting a sweet shop, with jars filled with treats lining the walls from floor to ceiling.
 Colourful candies and retro sweets adorning every corner, and a friendly shopkeeper ready and waiting to weigh out your pick 'n' mix selection.

-Sweet shops first appeared on British towns in the 1800 (in fact the oldest sweet shop in the world can be found in Yorkshire).
-Over the years, confectionary has evolved and changed to reflect people's tastes, but retro sweets continue to remain some of the UK's favourite treats.
+Sweet shops first appeared in British towns in the 1800s (in fact, the oldest sweet shop in the world can be found in Yorkshire).
+Over the recent years, confectionery has evolved and changed to reflect people's tastes, but retro sweets continue to remain some of the UK's favourite treats, especially for those of us who have a sweet tooth.

 Despite a revival of nostalgic shop fronts on the high street, today traditional sweet shops like this seem to be few and far between.
-And with even more people turning on online shopping, it appears that these old fashion stores could be lost all together.
+And with even more people turning to online shopping, it appears that these old-fashioned stores could be lost altogether.

-However, that doesn't mean that retro sweets will be disappearing any time soon!
-And part of their appeal could be the fact that there is a proven link between our sense of taste and smell, and our memories.
+However, that doesn't mean that retro sweet treats will be disappearing any time soon!
+And part of their appeal could be the fact that there is a proven link between our sense of taste and smell and our childhood memories.

-From liquorice all sorts, pear drops and cola cubes to sherbet lemons, rhubarb & custard and bon bons, retro sweets offer nostalgic flavours which can transport anyone back to the good old days.
+From liquorice all sorts, pear drops and cola cubes to sherbet lemons, rhubarb & custard, candy sticks, chocolate and bonbons, retro sweets offer nostalgic flavours which can transport anyone back to the good old days.

 As experts in all things candy, the sweet connoisseurs at The Sweet Hamper Company know a thing or two about retro sweets.
-As a result, our retro sweet hampers are bursting with classic confectionary which ignites childhood memories.
+As a result, our retro sweet hampers are bursting with classic confectionery, which ignites fond memories.

-In this article, we'll take a closer look at some of our favourite retro sweets which feature in our retro sweet hampers.
+In this article, we'll take a closer look at some of our favourite sweets and a brief history, which feature in our retro sweet hampers.
+They might even make the perfect gift ideas if you've got any big birthdays coming up!

 Traditional boiled sweets

-Created by boiling sugar syrup and combining it with colours and flavours, traditional boiled sweets are one of the UK's top favourite retro sweets.
+Created by boiling sugar syrup and combining it with colours and flavours, traditional boiled candies are one of the UK's top favourite retro sweets.

 Boiled sweets as we know them today were originally invented in the 1820s and were a favourite of the Victorians.
-Before boiled sweets hit the market, luxury sugared candies were only available to the very rich - however the advent of the industrial revolution and the invention of more streamlined production methods changed all this.
-It wasn't long before boiled sweets took the masses by storm and became available in every flavour imaginable.
+Before these sweets hit the market, luxury sugared candies were only available to the very rich; however, the advent of the industrial revolution and the invention of more streamlined production methods changed all this.
+It wasn't long before these popular sweets took the masses by storm and became available in every flavour imaginable.

-In fact, mint humbugs, sherbet lemons, rhubarb & custards and pear drops are all varieties of traditional boiled sweets.
+In fact, mint humbugs, sherbet lemons, rhubarb & custards and pear drops are all varieties of classic sweets.

 Turkish delight